 In IL, utilities lay out an energy efficiency plan that describes how they will reach their legislatively-defined goals for the next four-year planning cycle and at what cost.

-Recommendation: As noted above, savings from MT are expected to be a small proportion of EE portfolios in the next 6-10 years (2020 to 2026-2030).
+Recommendation: As noted above, savings from MT are expected to be a small proportion of EE portfolios in the next 5-6 years (2020 to 2025-2026).
+While CPAS goals and incentives are currently required and available through 2030, Illinois energy policy observers anticipate the current electric CPAS will be extended beyond 2030.
 As a result, the recommendation is to incorporate any MT savings into goal achievement using the same method as used for current resource acquisition programs.
-MT savings will be a very small piece of near-term portfolios, but possibly a significant contributor in future portfolios.
+MT savings will be a very small piece of the near-term, but possibly a significant contributor in the next and future portfolios.
 Utility goal planning will rely heavily on whatever option(s) is selected for cost-effectiveness treatment of MT initiatives to arrive at when savings will be/become claimable.

 Question 3